Check How Joint Home Loan Affect Your Credit Score - Banner_WC

 What is a Joint Home Loan?

-A joint Home Loan is a housing loan taken and repaid by more than one person with equal responsibility.
-The co-applicants for this type of loan are usually family members – parents, spouses, offspring or siblings.
-Financial institutions and banks allow up to 6 co-applicants for a housing loan provided they all are co-owners of the concerned property.
+A joint Home Loan is a secured loan availed of and repaid by two or more individuals to jointly finance the purchase of a property.
+Typically, the financial co-applicants for a joint Home Loan are family members, such as parents, spouses, offspring, or siblings.
+Financial institutions and banks allow up to six financial co-applicants for a housing loan provided they all are co-owners of the concerned property.

 How Does a Joint Home Loan Affect Your CIBIL Score_WC